mertsurucu/devakademi-2018/README.md

 # Sahibinden.com #dev akademi

 I have done 2 different projects.
-However, second was not tested with the given datas.
+However, second one was not tested with the given data.
 ## First Project
 According to person features, it predicts the possible ad category that he/she could click.
 (Random Forest Algorithm) To use this project first, run "prepare_dataset.py" file to prepare the data with features("education", "job", "marital_status",